English determiners: Adjectives

 There are a variety of other differences between the categories.
 Determiners appear in partitive constructions, while adjectives do not (e.g., some of the people but not *happy of the people).
 Adjectives can function as a predicative complement in a verb phrase (e.g., that was lovely), but determiners typically cannot (e.g., *that was every).
 Adjectives are not typically definite or indefinite, while determiners are.
-Adjectives as modifiers in a noun phrase do not need to agree in number with a head noun (e.g., old book, old books) while determiners do (e.g., this book, these books).
+Adjectives as modifiers in a noun phrase do not need to agree in number with a head noun (e.g., old book, old books) while some determiners do (e.g., this book, these books).
 Morphologically, adjectives often inflect for grade (e.g., big, bigger, biggest), while few determiners do.
 Finally, adjectives can typically form adverbs by adding -ly (e.g., cheap → cheaply), while determiners cannot.

 The boundary between determiner and adjective is not always clear, however.
 In the case of the word many, for example, the distinction between determiner and adjective is fuzzy, and different linguists and grammarians have placed this term into different categories.
 The CGEL categorizes many as a determiner because it can appear in partitive constructions, as in many of them.
 Alternatively, Bas Aarts offers three reasons to support the analysis of many as an adjective.
 First, it can be modified by very (as in his very many sins), which is a characteristic typical of certain adjectives but not of determiners.
 Second, it can occur as a predicative complement: his sins are many.
 Third, many has a comparative and superlative form (more and most, respectively).